AlanPonce2407/ecommerceReact/README.md

 React Router DOM: Handles the routing and navigation within the application.
 Firebase/Firestore: Provides the database functionality for storing and retrieving product and order data.
 Tailwind CSS: A utility-first CSS framework used for styling the application.
+React-toastify: Used for its ease of use for small notifications

 Architectural Decisions:
 React Context API: We used the React Context API to manage the state of the shopping cart, allowing easy access to the cart data throughout the application.